Saladoc/Javacord-Website/docs/wiki/basic-tutorials/running.md

 ![](./running-eclipse-configurations-bar.png)

-## :package: Deploying and running as a standalone application
+## :package: Deploying and Running as a Standalone Application

 Running from the IDE is only recommended during development and strongly discouraged for production use.
 Generally you'll want your build tool to create a convenient distribution format for you to use.

-### Building a distribution with gradle
+### Building a Distribution with Gradle

-For gradle, only two further steps are necessary for a basic application.
+For Gradle, only two further steps are necessary for a basic application.
 On top of the steps described in the [Getting Started Section](/wiki/getting-started/intellij-gradle), also add the [Application Plugin](https://docs.gradle.org/current/userguide/application_plugin.html) and define your `mainClassName` as the fully qualified name of your main class.
 Since the `application` plugin implicitly applies the `java` plugin, you may leave that one out.

 Your modified `build.gradle` file should now look like this.
 ```groovy